Written by Terri Reddout

 Where were you on 9-11?

-The next 36 hours were filled with my news students gathering stories and putting together a newscast focused on how the terrorist attack impacted the community and its people.
+The next 36 hours were filled with my news students gathering stories and putting together a newscast focused on how the terrorist attack impacted the university, the community and its people.

 At the end of the day on 9-12, a student called me over to the computer and said, “Terri, you’ve got to look at this.”
 Here’s what the email he opened looked like.